 Your mouth is full of bacteria.
 If your teeth and gums are infected, you may be inhaling harmful bacteria This can lead to lung infections, COPD, acute bronchitis, and even pneumonia.

 Bacteria from infected gums can enter your bloodstream and travel to coronary arteries.
 This leads to potentially fatal complications including blood flow problems, heart blockages and an increased risk of having a heart attack.
 Damage on arteries can also lead to hypertension and increase risk of strokes.

-Other cardiovascular complications impacted by poor oral health:
+Other cardiovascular complications impacted by poor oral health can include:

-- Atherosclerosis: “A buildup of cholesterol plaque in the walls of arteries causing obstruction of blood flow.”
+- Atherosclerosis: the buildup of cholesterol plaque in the walls of arteries causing obstruction of blood flow

 Hormone changes can cause a pregnant woman to develop infection much more easily, which can lead to the risk of pregnancy complications.
 Periodontitis and gingivitis have been linked to premature birth and low birth weight for the infant.
 Gum disease puts both mother and baby at risk for serious health complications.

 More than 29 million Americans have diabetes.
 It is estimated that about 8.1 million of those with diabetes do not know they have it.
 Gum disease, or periodontitis, can make diabetes difficult to control.
 Symptoms can worsen because gum disease can lead to higher-than-normal blood sugar levels.
 It is also important to note, a person with gum disease is at a greater risk for developing diabetes.

 Bacteria released from infectious gums can kill brain cells and lead to memory loss.
 Dementia and Alzheimer’s disease can result from gingivitis when bacteria spreads to the blood stream or nerve channels.